Elkholy2021/pendulum_simulation/README.md

-# Dynamic modeling of a simple pendulum underrwater
+# Dynamic modeling of a simple pendulum underwater
 A ros2 package for dynamic modeling of a simple pendulum underwater with rviz visualization

 # Installation #